loorasaur/cse15l-lab-reports/labreport4.md

 1. Log into ieng6

-For this, I typed `ssh l6ho@ieng6.ucsd.edu` into the terminal.
-I could also do this same step by searching through the terminal history using `<up> <Enter>` until I found the same line, since I would have previously used this command during the setup.
+For this, I used the command `ssh l6ho@ieng6.ucsd.edu` into the terminal.
+I searched through the terminal history using `<up> <Enter>` until I found the same line, since I would have previously used this command during the setup.

 > ![Image](step1.png)